-Cognitive bias can have a significant impact on the decisions and judgments people make, often resulting in deviations from rational thinking and decision making.
+Cognitive biases can have a significant impact on the decisions and judgments people make, often resulting in deviations from rational thinking and decision-making.

 It's a broad area that’s linked to other psychological and neurological faculties, such as memory and attention.
 For example, if a person has a distorted or biased memory of a past event, it could influence their thoughts and decisions in the future.